20 Activities for Sick Babies & Toddlers

 3 || Buried Treasure Hunt

 Fill a deep bin with rice (deep enough to cover the toys you put in there).
-Add puzzle pieces, small toys (I would do cars, hatchimals), fun utensils, maybe even a treat.
+Add fun, exciting NEW toys: puzzle pieces, small toys (I would do cars, hatchimals), fun utensils, maybe even a treat.
 Have your child find them all!

 4 || Sit Back and Listen